10 Enthralling Water Slides Around the World

 3. Austria’s Area 47

-Area 47 is built around an Alpine lake as an outdoor Water Park.
-Visitors will jump on the water rides, amazing diving tower, and a very fast hydro-speed slide.
+Built around an Alpine lake, Area 47 is an outdoor water park with breath-taking views.
+Visitors can jump on the water rides, challenge diving tower, and zip on the hydro-speed slide.
 The rule for this park is “Hang on!”
 The location is gorgeous and pristine.

 4. Beach Park (Fortaleza, Brazil)

-First thing when visitors arrive is jam straight to the ride called Insano.
-Insano is clearly the tallest and fastest water slide on the planet.
-Folks don’t stop after that ride.
+First ride visitors head straight to Insano.
+Insano is the tallest and fastest water slide on the planet.
+Visitors don’t stop after the water slide.
 They continue to bloodcurdling Kalafrio, a humungous half-pipe slide.

 5. Siam Park